PaloAltoNetworks/terraform-cloud-device-group-onboarding/README.md

-# Panorama Cloud Device Group Onboarding Terraform Module
+# Panorama Cloud Device Group Onboarding Terraform Module for Cloud NGFW

 This is a helper module that can be used when onboarding Cloud NGFWs to Panorama Cloud Device Groups.